Netflix goes to Bollywood - The Case Center - ExBulletin

 Abstract

-Taking place in April 2020, the case chronicles the evolution of Netflix from the rental of DVDs by mail to the world’s leading provider of streaming video on demand (SVOD).
+Taking place in April 2020, the case chronicles the evolution of Netflix from DVD rental by mail to the world’s leading provider of video on demand (SVOD) streaming.
 It explores Netflix’s distinctive strategy and culture, which has fostered independent decision-making, agility and innovation, and has been central to the company’s ability to seize a succession of growth opportunities.
 At the turn of the decade, entertainment companies and cable networks in the United States began to fight back, consolidating media properties, ending licensing deals with Netflix, and launching competing SVOD services.
 As the competition intensified, Netflix set its sights on India, which it saw as the source of the next 100 million subscribers.
-But, to win in the overcrowded and price-sensitive Indian market, Netflix needed to revisit its past strategic choices, such as its premium pricing policy, avoid live entertainment, never include commercials in its programming, and grow organically. .
-This case is part of the MIT Sloan Free Case Collection (visit www.thecaseorg/mitsloanfreecases for more information on the collection).
+But, to win in the overcrowded and price-sensitive Indian market, Netflix needed to revisit its past strategic choices, such as its premium pricing policy, avoid live shows, never include commercials in its programming, and grow organically. . .
+This case is part of the MIT Sloan Free Case Collection (visit www.thecaseorg / mitsloanfreecases for more information on the collection).

 Teach and learn